Severe Toothache at Night: When Should You See a Dentist?

 When decay, fracture, or infection reaches the dental pulp, the nerve fibres inside become irritated or inflamed.
 Because the pulp is enclosed within the rigid walls of the tooth, there is very little room for the tissue to swell.
 This creates pressure inside the tooth, which can result in intense, throbbing pain.

 In some cases, inflammation of the pulp (known as pulpitis) may be reversible if treated promptly.
 However, if the pulp becomes severely damaged or infected, more involved treatment such as root canal therapy may be needed to address the problem.
+A dentist can determine the extent of damage through a clinical examination and appropriate diagnostic imaging.

 Managing Toothache at Home Before Seeing a Dentist